iancookwestgate/Finding-Congress/README.md

 * In your terminal, if you intend to view the code and want to make the React pages more legible, enter `apm install react`.
 * Using your terminal, clone this repo by inputting `git clone https://github.com/iancookwestgate/capstone-project.git`.
-* Navigate to the folder in the terminal by typing in: `cd capstone-project`.
+* Navigate to the folder in the terminal by typing in: `cd Finding-Congress`.
 * In your terminal, enter `npm install` to install necessary dependencies.
 * Then enter `npm run start` to prep the project to be viewed.
 * In your web browser, go to `http://localhost:8080/` to see the project.